‘Smart’ data utilization and ease of integration among 2017 fleet software trends, predicts Chevin

 Ron Katz, senior vice president, North American Sales at Chevin, explains:

-“The continual development of mobile and automotive technologies – such as telematics, autonomous vehicles and connected cars – means more data than ever is being generated relating to fleet vehicles, equipment, staff and other types of assets.
+“The continual development of mobile and automotive technologies – such as telematics, autonomous vehicles and connected cars – means more data than ever is being generated relating to assets such as fleet vehicles, equipment, staff and much more.

 “With fleet operations under continuing pressure to keep costs down and reduce workloads and reduce deadlines to a minimum, many organizations are increasingly recognizing the potential of using data more ‘smartly’ to help streamline processes, improve efficiency and reduce expenditure.”